Rizwan-ai-cell/Review-filter-app-langchain-groq-LLM-streamlit-/README.md

 ⏱️ **Delivery Time Estimation**
 💰 **Price/Value Insight Extraction**

-This tool helps you understand customer feedback by parsing and extracting relevant information using LLM capabilities.
+This tool helps you extract structured insights from raw customer feedback using cutting-edge LLM technology.

 ---

 ## 🧠 How It Works

-1. Users enter a customer review.
+1. Users enter a customer review in the input field.
-2. A LangChain `ChatPromptTemplate` guides the LLM to extract:
+2. A LangChain `ChatPromptTemplate` structures the prompt to guide the LLM to extract:
-   - If it was purchased as a gift.
+   - Whether the product was a gift.
-   - Delivery duration.
+   - The number of days it took for delivery.
-   - Sentences related to price or value.
+   - Any sentences related to price or value.
-3. The structured result is returned and shown via Streamlit interface.
+3. The result is parsed and displayed neatly in the Streamlit interface.

 ---